Employability Skills: A Guide to Skills Employers Look For

 Personal growth and development are crucial to become the best potential person you can be.
 Employers look for people with the mindset to grow and help reach the maximum capacity to meet goals.

-You can attain personal growth just by achieving new skills and applying simple changes to approach.
+You can attain personal growth just by achieving new skills and applying simple changes to your approach.
 In addition, another attribute needed to help you achieve the growth mindset is to blow off all setbacks.
 The characteristics for achieving the growth mindset are:

 6. Time management